Arizona, Texas announce plans to send National Guard members to border

 The Pentagon also announced the creation of a 24-hour "border security support cell."
 That liasion cell met for the first time on Friday, Fox News learned.

-Fox News’ Charlie Lapastora, Samuel Chamberlain, Jennifer Griffin, Madeleine Rivera, as well as The Associated Press contributed to this report.
+Fox News’ Charlie Lapastora, Samuel Chamberlain, Jennifer Griffin, Madeleine Rivera, as well as the Associated Press contributed to this report.